HIV and AIDS – Clinical and Social Perspectives

 HIV transmitted through contact (of mucous membrane of the body openings) with the body fluids (i.e. blood, semen, breast milk, pre-seminal, rectal and vaginal fluids) of the infected patients.
 The common routes of its acquisition include the following:

-Homosexuality or heterosexual intercourse initiates the transfer of the viral pathogen to the healthy individuals.
-This may also result in the passage of other sexually transmitted infections enhancing the risk or severity of the disease with the development of genital ulceration in the infected patients.
-These sexual acts highly increase the risk of HIV transmission from the diseased population.
-The receptive partners in both vaginal and anal intercourse remain at increased risk of developing the disease.
+Open physical relations initiate the transfer of the viral pathogen to the healthy individuals.
+This may also result in the passage of other STD infections enhancing the risk or severity of the disease with the development of genital ulceration in the infected patients.
+These acts highly increase the risk of HIV transmission from the diseased population.
+The receptive partners in both vaginal and anal actions remain at increased risk of developing the disease.
 The transmission of HIV infection is reportedly more efficient in women rather than their men counterparts.
-Consistent intercourse with multiple partners increases the risk of HIV transmission by sexual mode.
+Consistent physical activity with multiple partners increases the risk of HIV transmission.

 2. Transplacental and Perinatal Transmission